johnwcowan/r7rs-work/TerminalsCowan.md

 The terminal is shut down, and further operations on the object are an error.
 This may or may not have any external effect.

+### Events

+Terminals can report events according to FIXME [the UI event SRFI](UiEvents.md).
+Calling `uievent-poll` will report events for terminals, possibly intermixed with other events.